A child prodigy, he entered MIT at age 14. At age 21 he graduated with the following degrees:

 The Farm: Northwest of Worcester is an old farm that Doc Camus purchased.
 In addition to the privacy and space it affords for some of his experiments, owning a residence in this town makes it possible for Doc to obtain an Any Legal Purpose concealed pistol permit for the Commonwealth of Massachusetts.
 The basement of the farmhouse has been converted into larger, but less well equipped, version of his main lab.
 It has a tunnel connecting it to the hidden basement build beneath the barn.
 The barn has been converted into a hanger for several light autogyros Doc has build (but barely knows how to fly).
 It also contains a deflated blimp and it's gondola.
 The engines are mounted in the gondola.
 The swivel-mounted props are mounted on retractable shafts that give the small craft more agility than Doc's limited skill can make use of.
 The craft can carry six adults in a pinch.

 Weapons: Doc considers himself a man of action.
 His is proficient with firearms, but is no means a crack shot.
-He enjoys shooting and has the money to spend
+He enjoys shooting and has the money to spend on collecting.

 His collection of handguns include:

 His collection of long arms include: